 - Unlock pre-boot password prompts:

-Users with full disk encryption on their PC normally have to type a password before the OS starts.
+Users with drive encryption on their PC normally have to type a password before the OS starts.
 If they forget this, they require an unlock process that works without a browser or even operating system running.
-Password Manager includes full disk unlock via telephony self-service.
+Password Manager includes pre-boot unlock via telephony self-service.

 - Managed enrollment: